jayalabanda/projet-CNES/README.md

 * various Python scripts are inside the folder of the same name [scripts](scripts/),
 * the utility functions are located inside [utils](utils/),
 * wind data files stored as NetCDF (.nc) are located in the `nc_files` folder,
-* and your access credentials for the Sentinel API are inside `secrets`
+* and your access credentials for the Sentinel API are inside `secrets`.

 ### Downloaded images